 Managing the side effects of medication is important in helping people to complete their TB treatment.
 This is crucial to minimise the impact of TB on a person’s health and to stop them spreading the illness.

-The side effects of TB drugs depend on the regimen of treatment.
-These range from mild but annoying to severe and potentially life threatening, and can sometimes even warrant a change of medication.
+The side effects of TB drugs depend on the treatment.
+These range from mild but annoying to severe, and can sometimes even warrant a change of medication.
 Dealing with side effects during at least six months of treatment can prove very challenging for people, and is another thing to contend with along with symptoms of the illness itself.

 In general, the first line drugs used to treat drug-sensitive TB are better tolerated than the second line medications for drug-resistant TB.